kubernetes/website/docs/concepts/storage/persistent-volumes.md

 provisioner.

 ### Reclaim Policy
-Persistent Volumes that are dynamically created by a storage class will have a reclaim policy of `delete`.
-If that is not desired, the only current option is to edit the PV after it is created.
+Persistent Volumes that are dynamically created by a storage class will have the reclaim policy specified in the `reclaimPolicy` field of the class, which can be either `Delete` or `Retain`.
+If no `reclaimPolicy` is specified when a `StorageClass` object is created, it will default to `Delete`.

 Persistent Volumes that are created manually and managed via a storage class will have whatever reclaim policy they were assigned at creation.